* Nikkei posts biggest daily gain since mid-August

-TOKYO, Oct 30 (Reuters) - Japan’s Nikkei rose on Tuesday as investors bought cheaply-valued cyclical stocks and firms raising their annual forecasts, which tempered fresh worries about U.S.-China trade frictions that dragged down U.S. shares.
+TOKYO, Oct 30 (Reuters) - Japan’s Nikkei rose on Tuesday as investors bought beaten-down cyclical stocks and firms which are raising profit forecasts, tempering fresh worries about U.S.-China trade frictions.

-The Nikkei share average ended 1.5 percent higher to 21,457.29, posting the biggest daily gain since mid-August.
-It opened lower following overnight weakness on Wall Street where big technology and internet shares declined sharply.
+The Nikkei share average ended 1.5 percent higher at 21,457.29 points, posting the biggest daily gain since mid-August.
+It had opened lower following overnight weakness on Wall Street where big technology and internet shares declined sharply.

-U.S. shares fell after Bloomberg reported that the U.S. is planning an additional $257 billion worth of tariffs on Chinese goods if upcoming talks between Presidents Donald Trump and Xi Jinping fail to end the trade war.
+U.S. shares fell after Bloomberg reported that Washington is planning an additional $257 billion worth of tariffs on Chinese goods if upcoming talks between Presidents Donald Trump and Xi Jinping fail to end the trade war.

 During late Asian trade, gains started building as some traders looked to strength in Chinese stocks which rebounded from Monday’s declines after the securities regulator said it would enhance market liquidity.

-Traders also noted that sentiment may have been supported by comments from U.S. President Donald Trump that he thinks there will be “a great deal” with China on trade.
+Traders also noted that sentiment may have been supported by comments from Trump that he thinks there will be “a great deal” with China on trade.

 “I think that we will make a great deal with China and it has to be great, because they’ve drained our country,” Trump said in an interview with FOX News Channel’s “The Ingraham Angle” on Monday.